snoozyn/soundcloud-downloader/README.md

 3. Select the download type (either single or playlist)\
 4. Press “Enter”to start the download.
 5. Check the output area for real-time feedback on the download process.

+### Verifying the Download
+You may be asking, are these really 320 kbps?
+I was asking that question too because honestly, it felt too good to be true.
+I performed a spectral analysis using the app **Spek** to see where the kHz cutoff was.
+Generally, the rule of thumb is as follows:
+* Cutoff at 11 kHz = 64 kbps.

+* Cutoff at 16 kHz = 128 kbps.

+* Cutoff at 19 kHz = 192 kbps.

+* Cutoff at 20 kHz = 320 kbps.

+* Cutoff at 22 kHz = 500 kbps.

+Using this, I checked one of the files I downloaded and this was the result:

+Which demonstrates that at a minimum, the files are actually being downloaded at 320 kbps.
+Allegedly...
 ## File Structure
 ```
 soundcloud-downloader-gui/